snimmagadda1/s11a.com/content/06-04-2021/index.md

 ```

 ### The `ItemWriter` interface
-Another relatively simple interface, the `ItemWriter` is responsible for the writeback operations.
+Another relatively simple interface, the `ItemWriter` is responsible for the write-back operations.
 The method of write could be anything such as writing to MongoDB or a file.

 ```java
 public interface ItemWriter<T> {